CambridgeMonorail/react-weapons-of-choice/README.md

 - **Enhanced Developer Experience**: Deliver a well-documented, intuitive, and maintainable codebase to boost productivity and reduce onboarding time.
 - **Community Collaboration**: Foster an open-source community to innovate, improve, and expand the project.

+For a detailed breakdown of the project goals, see [Project Goals](./docs/project-goals.md).

 ## Features

 - 🏗 **Nx Monorepo**: Modular and scalable workspace for managing multiple projects and libraries.